 About two months before the relocation is a good time to start searching for the best corporate NYC movers.
 Look for reliable movers in your area, ask for free quotes, talk to representatives and narrow your choices down to three different movers.
 Then ask more questions and include the specifics of your move to understand what the best option for you is.
 If you’re wondering why you should hire moving services in advance, it’s for several reasons.
 First, you’ll have more options because movers will not be fully booked like they could be if you want to hire them last minute.
 Next, you’ll get better rates because you’re booking in advance.
 Lastly, you’ll be able to save money by comparing prices from several movers and figuring out what’s the best value.

 As your office move approaches, you’ll be busier and more focused on preparing everything while also getting yourself prepared for new surroundings.
 So, you may overlook some of the necessary tasks like notifying people you have professional or personal relationships with that you’re about to move office.
 Go ahead and make a list of all the people who should be aware of your relocation, including coworkers, friends, and service providers.
 Start by giving notice to people you work closely with and proceed to people you work with less frequently.
-Then make a list of all services you’re getting like utilities, internet, monthly subscriptions, water supply, and let providers know about the upcoming change.
+Then make a list of all services you’re getting like utilities, internet, monthly subscriptions, and water supply, and let providers know about the upcoming change.
 Eight weeks will give you enough time to reach out to everyone and make sure you have all the services covered.

 Four weeks before the office move